Bram05/NeoGebra/README.md

 # NeoGebra

-NeoGebra is a tool tha can be used for creating, visualizing, understanding and verifying Euclidean and Non-Euclidean models.
+NeoGebra is a tool that can be used for creating, visualizing, understanding and verifying Euclidean and Non-Euclidean models.

 ## Screenshots